joelvaneenwyk/huginn-wiki/Novice-setup-guide.md

 # Novice setup guide

 Written by a Ruby novice for those who are clueless during set up as well.
+These instructions are for Linux.

 ## Step 1 - Clone the repository
 Since you are on GitHub, you have probably done this step a thousand times before.